 - Financial advisors' liability

-This list is just the beginning, so it’s best to reach out to Huber Thomas & Marcelle with any questions.
+This list is just the beginning, so it’s best to reach out to Huber Thomas Law with any questions.
 Professional negligence cases often require extensive documentation and technical detail.
 We have the knowledge, experience, and a network of technical experts to build effective business litigation cases.

 From large commercial projects to residential construction, disagreements can arise due to unique complications.
 This is just a glimpse at some of the complex issues that lead to construction disputes: